 - try and be as calm and collected as possible

-*you might also want to eat a little something right before you go to the room that the exam will take place in, just to give you a quick energy boost – for me, this was a mini snickers bar…very healthy, I know 😂
+*you might also want to eat a little something right before you go into the exam room, just to give you a quick boost of energy – for me, this was a mini snickers bar…very healthy, I know 😂

 Unlike with other academic exams where in the morning some choose to revise (and others don’t)…you can’t really revise or prep as such on the morning of the UKCAT exam.
 If you’ve left it till that morning to prep then you’re in big trouble, but if you’ve read this far and are actually going to take on board some of the my advice, I’m confident you won’t have left it till the morning to prep so will be perfectly fine!
-Just work on calming yourself down and not getting to worked up, because as we all know, too many nervous aren’t the best for exam performance!
+Just work on calming yourself down and not getting to worked up, because as we all know, whilst some nerves may be good, too many nerves aren’t the best for optimal exam performance!

 Relax, it’s over!
 Whether you’ve done amazing, ok or completely awful, don’t fret – there’s nothing more that can be done about your score now!